Finding Theme Communities from Database Networks: Experiments

 To evaluate how QBA performance changes when $\alpha_\mathbf{q}$ increases, we use $\alpha_\mathbf{q}\in\{0.0, 0.1, 0.2, \cdots, \alpha_\mathbf{q}^*\}$, which is a finite sequence that starts from 0.0 and is increased by 0.1 per step until Algorithm~\ref{Alg:qtct} returns $\emptyset$. $\alpha_\mathbf{q}^*$ is the largest $\alpha_\mathbf{q}$ when Algorithm~\ref{Alg:qtct} does not return $\emptyset$.
 For each $\alpha_\mathbf{q}$, the Query Time is the average of 1,000 runs.

 In Figures~\ref{Fig:query_performances}(a)-(d), when $\alpha_\mathbf{q}$ increases, both RN and Query Time decrease.
-This is because, a larger $\alpha_\mathbf{q}$ reduces the number of maximal pattern trusses, thus decreases RN and Query Time.
-Interestingly, in Figure~\ref{Fig:query_performances}(c), we have $\alpha_\mathbf{q}^*=106.9$ in the database network of AMINER.
-This is because the CNV2 dataset~\cite{Aminer_data} contains a paper about the ``IBM Blue Gene/L super computer'' that is co-authored by 115 authors.
+This is because, a larger $\alpha_\mathbf{q}$ reduces the number of maximal $(\mathbf{p},\alpha)$-trusses, thus decreases RN and Query Time.
+Interestingly, in Figure~\ref{Fig:query_performances}(c), we have $\alpha_\mathbf{q}^*=106.9$ in the DBN of AMINER.
+This is because the CNV2 data set~\cite{Aminer_data} contains a paper about the ``IBM Blue Gene/L super computer'' that is co-authored by 115 authors.

-Figures~\ref{Fig:query_performances}(c)-(d) show the excellent QBA performance of the proposed querying method (Algorithm~\ref{Alg:qtct}) on the large database networks of AMINER and SYN.
-The proposed querying method can retrieve 1 million maximal pattern trusses within 1 second.
+Figures~\ref{Fig:query_performances}(c)-(d) show the excellent QBA performance of the proposed querying method (Algorithm~\ref{Alg:qtct}) on the large DBNs of AMINER and SYN.
+The proposed querying method can retrieve 1 million maximal $(\mathbf{p},\alpha)$-trusses within 1 second. }